 - Collaboration enhances interaction in the classroom.

-- Using technology and effective utilization of technology are poles apart.
+- Using technology and effective utilisation of technology are poles apart.
 Getting hands on devices in classroom gives teachers an opportunity to teach and develop different skills in their students.
 This in turn helps them to use technology responsibly and also understand the ethical boundaries of using devices neglected by the majority.

 - Students nowadays find it easy to access information online.
 By adopting their style of learning, teachers can engage students and logically align the class.